afni/afni_doc/tutorials/auto_image/auto_@chauffeur_afni.rst

 200 voxels was just chosen arbitrarily (but could be calculated for real data with ``3dClustSim``, for example).

-Comment on ``3dClusterize`` usage: if you have a mask in the header of the stats file, then you can add an opt "-mask_from_hdr" to this command to read it directly from the header, similar to usage in the GUI.
+**Comment on ``3dClusterize`` usage:** in most cases, you will have a mask to apply to the data being clustered, to either use in the command, or perhaps having already applied it to an intermediate version of the data.
+If you have a mask in the header of the stats file, then you can add an opt "-mask_from_hdr" to this command to read it directly from the header, similar to usage in the GUI.

-The rest of the visualization aspects of the EE volume here are pretty similar to the preceding.
+The rest of the visualization aspects of the coefficient (beta, or effect estimate) volume here are pretty similar to the preceding.